Holomorphic functions on the quantum polydisk and on the quantum ball: Introduction

 \section{Introduction}

 The subject of the present paper may be roughly described as ``noncommutative complex analysis'', or ``noncommutative complex analytic geometry''.
 This field of mathematics is not as unified as other parts of noncommutative geometry, and there are many points of view on what noncommutative complex analysis is.
-The known approaches to noncommutative complex analysis differ not only in the choice of the classical objects whose noncommutative versions are constructed and studied, but also in the ``degree of noncommutativity'' of the new objects.
-According to V.~Ginzburg \cite{Ginz_NCG}, there are two types of noncommutative algebraic geometry, which may be called ``noncommutative geometry in the small'' and ``noncommutative geometry in the large''.
-The former is a generalization (or a deformation) of the classical geometry, and it contains the classical geometry as a special (commutative) case.
-In contrast, noncommutative geometry ``in the large'' is not a generalization of the classical theory, and it is often based on free algebra-like objects.
-The same terminology can equally well be applied to noncommutative complex analysis.

-Perhaps the most developed approach to noncommutative complex analysis is based on operator algebra theory.
-This approach goes back to the foundational papers \cite{Arv_anal,Arv_subalg_I} of W.~B.~Arveson, who observed that certain nonselfadjoint subalgebras of $C^*$-algebras sometimes behave like Banach algebras of analytic functions.
-A systematic development of noncommutative complex analysis ``in the large'' was undertaken by G.~Popescu \cite{Pop_VN,Pop_disk,Pop_freeprod,Pop_holball,Pop_var,Pop_var_2,Pop_interpol, Pop_holball2,Pop_aut,Pop_ncdom, Pop_class,Pop_jntsim,Pop_freebihol1,Pop_freebihol2,Pop_Ber_var}.
-His point of view is motivated by the multivariable dilation theory and is based on free versions of the disk algebra $A(\bar\DD)$ and the Hardy algebra $H^\infty(\DD)$.
-Many related results were obtained by K.~R.~Davidson, D.~R.~Pitts, and E. G. Katsoulis \cite{Dav_FSG,Dav_Topl,Dav_Pop,Dav_bihol}, A.~Arias and F.~Latr\'emoli\`ere \cite{Ar_Lat_iso,Ar_Lat_class,Ar_Lat_iso2}.
-A more general version of (not necessarily free) noncommutative complex analysis based on some universal operator algebras was studied by P.~Muhly and B.~Solel \cite{MS_tens_corr,MS_Hardy,MS_canmod,MS_Schur,MS_Poiskern,MS_repHardy,MS_ncfun,MS_tensfunc}, K.~R.~Davidson, C. Ramsey, and O.~Shalit \cite{Dav_isoprobl}.

-A common feature of the above papers is that the noncommutative algebras studied therein are always Banach (in fact, operator) algebras.
-A notable exception is \cite{Pop_holball}, where G.~Popescu introduces a Fr\'echet algebra which is a natural free analog of $\cO(\BB^n)$, the algebra of holomorphic functions on the open unit ball in $\CC^n$.
-See Section~\ref{sect:free_ball} for more details on Popescu's algebra.

-A different way of looking at noncommutative complex analysis ``in the large'' was suggested by J.~L.~Taylor \cite{T2,T3}, whose main motivation was to develop spectral theory for several (not necessarily commuting) Banach space operators.
-In Taylor's theory, the main objects are certain Fr\'echet algebras containing the free algebra on finitely many generators.
-Ideologically, Taylor's algebras may be viewed as free analogs of the algebras of holomorphic functions on domains in $\CC^n$.
-Taylor's ideas were further developed by D.~Luminet \cite{Lum_PI,Lum_matr}, D.~Voiculescu \cite{Voic1,Voic2}, D.~S.~Kaliuzhnyi-Verbovetskyi and V.~Vinnikov \cite{KVV_book}, J.~W.~Helton, I.~Klep, S.~McCullough, and N.~Slinglend \cite{HCMCS,HCMC_pencil,HCMC_prop}, J.~Agler and J.~E.~McCarthy \cite{AMC_glob,AMC_pick}.
-Some parallels between Taylor's theory and the ``operator algebraic'' noncommutative complex analysis are discussed in \cite{KVV_book,MS_ncfun,MS_tensfunc}.
-A related approach going back to Taylor's notion of an Arens-Michael envelope \cite{T2} was developed by A.~A.~Dosi (Dosiev) \cite{Dos_hdim,Dos_absbas,Dos_holfun,Dos_Slodk,Dos_locleft} and the author \cite{Pir_stbflat,Pir_locsolv,Pir_qfree,Pir_ncStein,Pir_HFG}.
+At present, there are several ``branches'' of noncommutative complex analysis, and they are largely independent of each other.
+Here is a brief overview of some of them.